SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Follow your heart, darling."

 "What does that mean?
 I don't know what to think with all these emotions in my head.
 Pinkie is my best friend and I love her more than anything.
 I do think she's more beautiful than even you.
-Sorry, no offence.
+Sorry, no offense.
 I can't think straight when all I wanna do is hug her and not let go."

-Rarity throws me a curve ball.
+Rarity throws me a curveball.
 "What do you want from winning?"

 "I don't know, I had thought about making her do a prank, or buy me cider."